Yemen's Houthis Launch Attacks On Israeli City, British Cargo Ship, U.S. Warship

-SANAA, Feb 23 (NNN-SABA) – Yemen's Houthis said yesterday, they had launched attacks on an Israeli city, a British cargo ship, and a U.S. warship, in what it called, a response to the“American-British aggression” against Yemen and its support of the Palestinians in Gaza.
+(MENAFN- Famagusta Gazette) Yemen's Houthi group said on Thursday it had launched attacks on an Israeli city, a British cargo ship, and a U.S. warship, in what it called a response to the“American-British aggression” against Yemen and its support of the Palestinians in Gaza.

-The Houthi military spokesman, Yahya Sarea, said in a statement, broadcast by the al-Masirah TV that, the first attack targeted the Israeli city of Eilat with ballistic missiles and drones.
+The Houthi military spokesman Yahya Sarea said in a statement broadcast by the group's al-Masirah TV that the first attack targeted the Israeli city of Eilat with ballistic missiles and drones.

-The Israeli army said, it had intercepted a missile from the Red Sea heading for Eilat yesterday morning, while Israeli media cited Israeli officials as saying, the missile was“apparently” from the Houthis.
+The Israeli army said it had intercepted a missile from the Red Sea heading for Eilat on Thursday morning, while Israeli media cited Israeli officials as saying the missile was“apparently” from the Houthis.

 The U.S. Central Command confirmed on social media platform X that it had shot down six Houthi drones in the Red Sea, which were likely targeting U.S. and coalition warships and posing“immediate threats.”

-“More attacks will come,” he warned, describing the Houthi attacks as a show of support for Hamas, and Gaza.
+“More attacks will come,” he warned, describing the Houthi attacks as a show of support for Hamas, the Islamist group that rules Gaza.

-He claimed, his group had launched“48 missile attacks” on cargo ships since mid-Nov, last year, in support of Hamas.
+He claimed his group had launched“48 missile attacks” on cargo ships since mid-November last year in support of Hamas.

 He also dismissed the impact of the U.S.-led coalition airstrikes on his group's military capabilities, saying“the coalition strikes have no effect.”

-He also said, the Houthis had submarines and would use them in future attacks.
+He also said his group had submarines and would use them in future attacks.

-The Houthis control much of northern Yemen, since it ousted the internationally recognised government in late 2014, sparking a civil war that has killed tens of thousands of people and pushed the country to the brink of famine.
+The Houthi group controls much of northern Yemen since it ousted the internationally recognized government in late 2014, sparking a civil war that has killed tens of thousands of people and pushed the country to the brink of famine.

-The al-Masirah television reported that, the coalition's warplanes had launched four airstrikes on Hodeidah yesterday, hitting Houthi sites in the north-western part of the city.– NNN-SABA
+The al-Masirah television reported that the coalition's warplanes had launched four airstrikes on Hodeidah on Thursday, hitting Houthi sites in the northwestern part of the city.

 Legal Disclaimer: